Telematics glossary: 100+ terms to know

 Driver feedback refers to the use of technology to notify a driver of driving errors through audible beeps or spoken messages to help promote safety on the road.
 Feedback can be paired with driver management and training solutions to further improve behavior and help reduce collisions.
 See also: How to get driver buy-in on driver scorecards

 Drowsy Driving, also called “fatigued driving,” increases the likelihood of crashing and causes many fatalities and injuries on roads each year.
-The National Safety Council reports that diving after more than 20 hours with no sleep is equal to driving with a 0.08% blood-alcohol concentration (U.S. legal limit).
+The National Safety Council reports that driving after more than 20 hours with no sleep is equal to driving with a 0.08% blood-alcohol concentration (U.S. legal limit).

 Duty of care